Host a summer high school researcher for up to 8 weeks each summer

 YNS will help you plan a budget for your camp based on your campus' housing and dining rates and schedule and the desired number of campers.

-YNS recruits students through an application process including a teacher recommendation.
+YNS recruits students through an application process.

 YNS provides assistance with curriculum planning, schedules, campus reservations, and camp staffing (teacher assistants and dorm counselors).